Yb1ku/Santander-Customer-Transaction-Prediction/README.md

 [here](https://www.kaggle.com/competitions/santander-customer-transaction-prediction/overview).

-## 🎯 Objectives
+## 🎯 Objective

-The goal of this competition is to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.
+The goal of this competition was to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.